NickGuzi/Flappy-Bird-2.0/README.md

 ## Flappy Bird Player Movement
 Movement is kept very simple and is singularly controlled by the spacebar.
-A RigidBody2D was applied to the player object and movement was scripted in utilizing a simple velocity equation.
+A RigidBody2D was applied to the player object and movement was scripted utilizing a simple velocity equation.
 In order to keep Flappy Bird 2.0 as authentic to the original game as possible, in-game gravity was tweaked until the correct feel for player movement was achieved.

 Example of player movement: